Every Indian is familiar with the advertisement played every time in the Theatre.

-- Rinsing the mouth thoroughly after brushing helps remove the germs and left out food from the mouth, where the toothbrush can’t reach.
+- Rinsing the mouth thoroughly after brushing help remove the germs and left-out food from the mouth, where the toothbrush can’t reach.

-- Rinsing helps eliminate bad breath and freshen up the breath.
+- Rinsing helps eliminate bad breath and freshens up the breath.

 - A wide variety of mouthwashes are available in the market.

 - It is recommended to use mouthwashes that contain fluoride.

 - Healthy Diet: Eating healthy food is a must for good oral health.

 - Calcium: Add food to your cart that contains a good level of calcium in it, such as dairy products, orange juice, almonds, green leafy vegetables, and more

 - Protein: Protein-rich food like meat, fish, poultry, beans, and eggs are excellent for dental health.